jonaprieto/flask-ponywhoosh/docs/index.rst

                   'score': 2.540445040947149}],
      'runtime': 0.001981973648071289}

-If you prefer you may use the function *search()*,  which will run the same function but is quite more handy when writing
+If you would prefer, you may use the function *search()*,  which will run the same function but is quite more handy when writing

 .. code:: python